Edward Fitzalan-Howard, 1st Baron Howard of Glossop

-Edward George Fitzalan-Howard, 1st Baron Howard of Glossop PC (20 June 1818 – 1 December 1883), styled Lord Edward Howard between 1842 and 1869, was a British Liberal politician.
+Edward George Fitzalan-Howard, 1st Baron Howard of Glossop PC (né Howard; 20 June 1818 – 1 December 1883), styled Lord Edward Howard between 1842 and 1869, was a British Liberal politician.
 He served as Vice-Chamberlain of the Household under Lord John Russell from 1846 to 1852.

 Background and education

-Howard was the second son of Henry Howard, 13th Duke of Norfolk and Lady Charlotte Sophia Leveson-Gower, daughter of George Leveson-Gower, 1st Duke of Sutherland.
+Howard was the second son of Henry Howard, 13th Duke of Norfolk and Lady Charlotte Leveson-Gower, daughter of George Leveson-Gower, 1st Duke of Sutherland.
 Henry Fitzalan-Howard, 14th Duke of Norfolk, was his elder brother.
 He was educated at Trinity College, Cambridge.

 Political career

 In 1846 Howard was sworn of the Privy Council and appointed Vice-Chamberlain of the Household in Lord John Russell's first administration, despite not having a seat in Parliament.
 Two years later he was returned to parliament for Horsham.
 He remained as Vice-Chamberlain of the Household until the fall of the Russell administration in 1852.
 The same year he was returned to parliament for Arundel, a seat he held until 1868.
 In 1869 he was raised to the peerage as Baron Howard of Glossop, in the County of Derby.

 Lord Howard of Glossop was also Deputy Earl Marshal from 1860 to 1868 during the minority of his nephew Henry Fitzalan-Howard, 15th Duke of Norfolk.

 Howard rendered great service to the cause of Roman Catholic primary education.
 From 1869 to 1877 he was chairman of the Catholic Poor Schools Committee.
 As chairman he set up the Catholic Education Crisis Fund, subscribing £5,000 to it himself, but securing another £20,000 from his family.
 Seventy thousand scholars were thus added to the Roman Catholic schools in England at a cost of at least £350,000.

+He had substantial landholdings, with 18,000 acres in north England and Scotland.

 Family

+His surname at birth was Howard; by royal licence dated 26 April 1842, his father (then Duke) added "Fitzalan" before his children's surnames, so they all became Fitzalan-Howard, which surname their male-line descendants have borne ever since.
+Their ancestor, Thomas Howard, 4th Duke of Norfolk, married Mary FitzAlan (daughter and heiress of Henry Fitzalan, 12th Earl of Arundel) in 1555.

 Lord Howard of Glossop married Augusta Talbot, daughter of George Henry Talbot (half-brother of John Talbot, 16th Earl of Shrewsbury), in 1851.
 They had two sons and five daughters: